"Philosophically Speaking: An Introduction to Philosophy"

 Philosophy is not about finding life’s answers.
 It’s about considering life’s questions.

-This 10-week discussion-based class, for 8th-12th graders, introduces the vocabulary of philosophy and explores some of philosophy’s “greatest hits,” weaving together the work of specific philosophers (ancient and modern) with classic thought experiments and real-life examples.
+This hour-long 14-week live online discussion-based class for high school students introduces the vocabulary of philosophy and explores some of philosophy’s “greatest hits,” weaving together the work of specific philosophers (ancient and modern) with classic thought experiments and real-life examples.

 Because of the nature of the assignments, excellent reading skills (high school+ level) and the maturity to participate in thoughtful discussion are a must.